-Secondly, buying funds through financial advisors or banks such as DBS unit trust platform will incur one-off sales charges and/or redemption charges.
+Secondly, buying funds through financial advisers or banks such as the DBS unit trust platform will incur one-off sales charges and/or redemption charges.

 Combined with the preference for passive investing with ETFs, few people would consider investing in unit trusts over ETFs.
 But does the above generalisation of higher costs always apply?